 Our named executive officers participate in the Southern States Bank Performance Incentive Plan ("PIP"), a performance-based annual cash incentive plan intended to incentivize Company performance.
-Under the PIP, participants, including our named executive officers, are eligible to earn bonuses as a percentage of annual base salary based on achievement of goals established by senior management, which goals are reviewed and approved by the Compensation Committee, typically at the beginning of each year.
+Under the PIP, participants, including our named executive officers, are eligible to earn bonuses as a percentage of annual base salary based on achievement of goals established by the Compensation Committee typically at the beginning of each year in consultation with senior management.
 At the end of the year, to the extent the applicable goals are met, the participant will be eligible for a bonus.
 The overall percentage of goals achieved must be 80% or higher in order for any incentive awards to be paid.
 An unacceptable level of problem loans issued by Southern States Bank can reduce incentive payments for affected participants and their management.
 The ultimate amount of the award can be adjusted up or down in the discretion of senior management and the Compensation Committee.

-For the year ended December 31, 2021, the performance factors for the PIP for our named executive officers were net income after taxes (weighted 40%), loan portfolio balance growth (weighted 35%), checking deposit balance growth (weighted 15%), and money market account and savings balance growth (weighted 10%).
+For the year ended December 31, 2022, the performance factors for the PIP for our named executive officers were net income after taxes (weighted 40%), loan portfolio balance growth (weighted 40%), checking deposit balance growth (weighted 15%), and money market account and savings balance growth (weighted 5%).

-Based on actual performance for the year ended December 31, 2021, Mr. Whatley was eligible to earn 32% to 50% of his base salary, Mr. Chambers was eligible to earn 28% to 43.8% of his base salary, and Ms. Joyce were eligible to earn 24% to 37.5% of her base salary.
-For the year ended December 31, 2021, Mr. Whatley earned a bonus of \$250,000, or 50% of his base salary, Mr. Chambers earned a bonus of \$150,938, or 43.8% of his base salary, and Ms. Joyce earned a bonus of \$150,938, or 43.8% of his base salary, and Ms. Joyce earned a bonus of \$150,938, or 43.8% of his base salary, and Ms. Joyce earned a bonus of \$150,938, or 43.8% of his base salary, and Ms. Joyce earned a bonus of \$119,250, or 37.5% of her base salary.
-The bonuses were paid in February 2022.
+Based on actual performance for the year ended December 31, 2022, Mr. Whatley was eligible to earn 32% to 62% of his base salary, Mr. Chambers was eligible to earn 28% to 54.3% of his base salary, and Ms. Joyce was eligible to earn 24% to 46.5% of her base salary.
+For the year ended December 31, 2022, Mr. Whatley earned a bonus of \$294,630, or 56.9% of his base salary, Mr. Chambers earned a bonus of \$206,739, or 49.8% of his base salary, and Ms. Joyce earned a bonus of \$140,539, or 42.7% of her base salary.
+The bonuses were paid in February 2023, and appear in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table above for 2022.